How To Identify Bipolar Disorder In Teens

 Getty

-Even healthy children typically experience significant changes in their moods, thoughts, and behaviors as they transition into adolescence.
+Even healthy children will likely experience ups and downs while learning to navigate the world around them.
+Teenagers often undergo significant changes in their moods, thoughts, and behaviors as they transition through adolescence and into adulthood.
 However, when these fluctuations are severe, they can signal the existence of mental health concerns.
 If a teen feels extreme depression or develops an unusually elevated mood, their symptoms may rise to the level of bipolar I, bipolar II, or cyclothymia.

 Teens living with bipolar disorder may have manic episodes that can feature intense happiness or euphoria, impulsive behavior, and overly inflated self-esteem.
 A teen’s symptoms may also include changes in sleep patterns, difficulty focusing, and abnormal mood swings.